forestdb/forestdb.org/models/2025-problang-adjectives-qud.md

 ### *Comparing L0 between models*
-- We can our literal listener's predictions (above) to the hyperbole model predictions (below) under similar parameters to observe what has changed.
+- We can compare our literal listener's predictions (above) to the hyperbole model predictions (below) under similar parameters to observe what has changed.

 - The original L0 is being run on an utterance of 500, under the priceValence QUD.
  - In the original hyperbole model, the literal listener is only capable of displaying a value equal to the specified price.
-Because it is literal, it can only interpret the utterance as meaning literally what it is stated.
+Because it is literal, it can only interpret the utterance as meaning literally what is stated.
 Therefore, all probability lies on the price of 500.
 - In both models, the valence associated with the price can be seen in the priors, which are similar between both models.